 Alexandria Gang Prevention Community Task Force

-- Increase youth/family participation in positive activities & supports (decreasing participation in gang or crew related activities);
+- Increase youth/family participation in positive activities & protective supports aimed at decreasing participation in gang or crew related activities

 - Increase school attendance and graduation rates